WWE Rumors: Vince McMahon Furious Over Leaked ‘SummerSlam’ Plans And Matches

 “After I reported about Trish and Charlotte training in the greater Toronto area […] I actually got a DM from someone — very upset that I had released that information.
 They weren’t happy at all.
 They obviously didn’t want that information out.
 Maybe that’s why they clamped down on Goldberg so much, I don’t know, but you know they were also trying to be protective of the Trish news as well.”

-In the world of professional wrestling, secrets and surprises that no-one knows about are hard to come by.
-WWE always does whatever possible to keep things under wraps, but the two big Hall of Famers coming back for matches at SummerSlam were not locked away tightly.
+In the world of professional wrestling, secrets and surprises that no one knows about are hard to come by.
+WWE always does whatever possible to keep things under wraps, but the fact that two big Hall of Famers are coming back for matches at SummerSlam was not locked away tightly.
 Vince McMahon is not happy about this and will likely tighten things up even more to keep secrets guarded very closely.